thirdside/berlin-ai/README.md

 end
 ```

-Your now ready to host your AI locally or with [Heroku](https://devcenter.heroku.com/articles/rack).
+You're now ready to host your AI locally or with [Heroku](https://devcenter.heroku.com/articles/rack).
 We use [Sinatra](http://www.sinatrarb.com) in this gem, so a simple `ruby your_ai_file.rb` will launch the web server.

 To modify some defaults, you can execute `ruby your_ai_file.rb -h` for a list of available options.